 Your class will excavate bones from a large beast which will have been buried prior to your arrival.
 Kids can create their own "fossil" with plaster and clay.

 Push her button and Treesa will tell you about the forest.
 School groups have the option of a story read to them by Treesa.
 She can even call your students by name.
 Bring a class list!

 The Children's Discovery Museum offers a variety of free programs during the school vacation days and during the summer months to provide educational opportunities for the community.

 The 2,000 square foot Art Room provides space for creative activities that are inculded in school programs.
 It also serves as the lunchroom for snacks and bag lunches.
-Sixty people can be accommodated.
+Up to sixty people can be accommodated.

 Step back in time to the 1920's and explore Judy Garlands' childhood home.
 Compare how household tasks were preformed then and now.
 See an old-fashioned icebox, ringer-washer, crank phonograph, phone without numbers, treadle sewing machine, a typewriter, and much more.